Ask Slashdot: What's a Practical Response To the Equifax Breach? - Slashdot

 Ripley (Score:2)

-Corps and Govt stop treating the SSN as a Secret (Score:2)
+Corps and Govt stop treating the SSN as a Secret (Score:3)

 The SSN, passport number, or, for all practical intents and purposes any government issued number is NOT a secret.
 There are ways to get those numbers, be it through breaches like this one, or other means.